 The Charter, a public document, was launched at the Water Resilience Summit on 12th September, 2019 and has been officially endorsed by Dartington Parish Council.
 Over 1,200 people participated in its making.
 Working with the estate team at Dartington Hall Trust for over a year and a half, we brought together people who live and work on the Dartington estate, as well as interest groups like canoeists, swimmers and fishermen, to surface what we all value about the River Dart, as well as what is not working.
 From stakeholder mapping to community conversations, and from a public document to river-stewards and a solutions forum, this ongoing project is all about sharing a duty of care.
-Communities along the river can be involved in a joined-up plan of resilience for the River Dart.
+Communities along the river are invited to be part of a joined-up plan of resilience for the River Dart.
 Would you like to help us build a chain of Charters from source to sea to give the Dart a voice?
 Please get in touch.

 What is a charter?